martin-ger/ESP8266-WiFi-Socket/README.md

 ## Hardware
 <img src="https://raw.githubusercontent.com/martin-ger/WiFi-Socket/master/IMG_20180221_130652_s.jpg">

-You can nicely ready the names of the ESP pins on the daughter board:
+You can nicely read the names of the ESP pins on the daughter board:
 <img src="https://raw.githubusercontent.com/martin-ger/WiFi-Socket/master/IMG_20180221_131028_s.jpg">

 Soldering a pin header onto the board isn't abig deal (I first soldered it on straight and bend it down afterwards):